telerik/blazor-docs/knowledge-base/change-theme-runtime.md

 ---
-title: How to change theme at runtime
+title: Change Theme at Runtime
-description: Switch the Telerik Blazor Theme at runtime on the fly.
+description: Learn how to switch the Telerik Blazor theme at runtime on the fly with JavaScript.
 type: how-to
-page_title: Change Theme at Runtime
+page_title: How to Change the Theme or Swatch at Runtime
 slug: change-theme-runtime
 position:
 tags: